pypa/packaging.python.org/source/overview.rst

 out there.

-The next few sections organize these application packaging options their dependencies on the target environment, so you can choose the right one for your project.
+The next few sections organize these application packaging options according to their dependencies on the target environment, so you can choose the right one for your project.

 Depending on a framework
 ^^^^^^^^^^^^^^^^^^^^^^^^